agsb/f2u/docs/Notes.md

 *still lots of english errors, please correct me*

+# 23/11/2022

+- Using MITC there is no IP.
+To preserve the reference to the next sequential return, when executing >R R@ R> the values are into/from the second cell of returning stack and the reference in the first cell is used as the next one to be executed.
+      The effect is transparent to the user.

+- Review of compile, execute, literal.

+- Most of code is precompiled, using references (labels), literals (valies), why ?
+To have a full assembled forth nucleous.

 # 16/11/2022

 - Atmega8 flash almost full ~ 3604 words ~ and still not a complete usefull set of word, then time to change all setup to atmega328